vanphuoc3012/doc-for-ecommerce-project/README.md

 ![img.png](customer-registration.png)

 - Forgot password:
-  To reset account password, customer need to enter their email to receive a link to reset their password.
+  To reset password, customer need to:
+  - Click 'Forgot Password'.
+  - Enter their email and submit.
+  - Click the reset password link sent to their email.
+  - Enter new password.
+Forgot password
 ![img.png](forgot-password.png)